 Even at a reduced speed, hitting a pothole can cause damage to your vehicle.
 Pullover when it’s safe to do so, and carefully check your vehicle’s tyres and wheel rims for signs of damage.
 It’s also worth looking underneath your vehicle for signs of leaking fluid.

 Not all damage will be visible – you may notice unusual vibrations or sounds.
-One of the main issues caused can be misalignment – if your vehicles steering feels odd, possibly ‘pulling’ the car to one side or the other, the wheel alignment might have been affected.
+One of the main issues caused can be misalignment – if your vehicles steering feels odd, possibly ‘pulling’ the car to one side or the other, it could be a sign that the wheel alignment has been affected.

 If you notice any of the above, we recommend you get this checked by your local mechanic as soon as possible, to reduce the risk of developing more serious problems in future.